Reducing the shear peak

-If you haven't seen the wobbly box video yet, here's the gist of it: Imagine a wobbly box sitting on a table.
-If you push the wobbly box to try to slide it across the table, a small amount of force will result in no motion.
-That's because the force of friction between the bottom of the box and the table is higher than the pushing force.
+Imagine a wobbly box sitting on a table (let's say it's made out of jelly).
+If you push the wobbly box to try to slide it across the table, a small amount of force will result in no motion across the table.
+That's because the force of friction between the bottom of the jelly box and the table is higher than the pushing force.
 This is a state of static friction.
-Push harder and the box begins to slide.
+Push harder and the jelly box begins to slide across the table (yes, this is a very thick and sturdy jelly).
 This is a state of dynamic friction.
 These two states describe what is happening between the box and the table.

 Static friction vs Dynamic friction